MAldridge422/EPLdb/README.md

 ## Site Structure
 * League Standings

-...Season's table
+  Season's table
 * Teams

-...A single page, with tabs for each team
+  A single page, with tabs for each team
 * Positions

-...A single page, with tabs for each position
+  A single page, with tabs for each position
 * Bookings

-...A single page, with two tabs (red, yellow)
+  A single page, with two tabs (red, yellow)
 * Goals

-...A single page with:
-...
-Top Goal scorers
-...
-Bar graph of goal scorers
+  A single page with top goal scorers and a bar graph of goal scorers
 * Raw Data

-...A dropdown with tabs for each table(each has pagination and sortable)
+  A dropdown with tabs for each table(each has pagination and sortable)